-5G will need several aspects to be commercially viable, including a global standard, which should emerge from the standardisation process. and access to harmonised spectrum in Europe and other regions.
-The ITU has begun looking at this and it is expected that a future agenda item (for WRC-19) will be agreed at WRC-15 looking at spectrum for IMT above 6GHz.
-Additionally, Member States and the Commission are starting to think about availability of suitable spectrum.
+5G will need several aspects to be commercially viable, including a global standard, which should emerge from the standardisation process, and access to harmonised spectrum in Europe and other regions.
+The ITU has looked at this and has agreed on an agenda item (Al 1.13) for WRC-19 Additionally, Member States and the Commission are starting to think about availability of suitable spectrum.